TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 14/2 Chronicles 14.1.md

 ---

-So Abijah slept with his fathers, and they buried him in the city of David; and Asa his son reigned in his stead.
+So Abijah slept with his fathers, and they buried him in the city of David; and Asa his son reigned in his place.
 In his days the land was quiet ten years.